hmrc/performance-testing-template.g8/src/main/g8/README.md

 ## Logging

-The template uses `logback.xml` to configure the log levels.
-The file an be find within `src/test/resources`.
+The template uses [logback.xml](src/test/resources) to configure log levels.
 The default log level is *WARN*.
-This can be updated to use a lower level for example *TRACE* to view the requests and response for any investigation.
+This can be updated to use a lower level for example *TRACE* to view the requests sent and responses received during the test.

 #### Smoke test